Latest posts by Ahmad Imran (see all)

 A minimum of at least one image per blog post is common and you will need certain degree of editing and software handling to create visually appealing images for your blog.

-I call it my “photoshop” on Chromebook.
 There are other more advanced options available as well such as Pixlr etc. but for me, Canva is quick, to-the-point and easy to use.

 A web-based (cloud again) image editing service which is created with people in mind who want quick and desirable results without much technical knowledge of imaging and editing.
 All you need is your browser window and a half decent internet connection.